terminalcloud/apps/docs/microweber.md

 This snapshot was created from a [base snapshot](https://www.terminal.com/tiny/FzpHiTXG1K) by executing:
 `wget https://raw.githubusercontent.com/terminalcloud/apps/master/microweber_installer.sh && bash microweber_installer.sh`

+This MicroWeber installation has the Lite template installed and also, some demo data.
+Feel free to channge anything as needed and use the demo site as start point for your own site.

 ---

 #### Thanks for using MicroWeber at Terminal.com!